 Like to care for others (including yourself)?

-- Deep Listening Meditation Group: Come together in silence every Tuesday at 11:30 am – 12:30 pm.
+Deep Listening Meditation Group: Come together in silence every Tuesday at 11:30 am – 12:30 pm.
 This group is for people who are starting a meditation practice, or are in practice or want to stay in practice.
-We will explore rich and diverse traditions of meditation in the first 15 minutes, followed by 30 minutes of silence and 15 minutes where we collectively hold a space of deep listening for those who choose to share personal reflections on the meditation experience.
+We will explore rich and diverse traditions of meditation in the first few minutes, followed by 20-30 minutes of silence and time at the end where we collectively hold a space of deep listening for those who choose to share personal reflections on the meditation experience.
 This group will be guided by Jean Joklik, a trained facilitator of Centering Prayer and a practitioner of many forms of meditation for the last 25 years.
 Click here for more information or email firstname.lastname@example.org.

 Like to act for justice?